mariadb-corporation/mariadb-columnstore-server/README.md

 Building can be done as a non-root user.
 If you do a "build install", it will install the binaries in `/usr/local/mariadb/columnstore` and the use of sudo is required.

-To build the current development branch (Engine checkout inside Server):
+To build the current development branch binaries only (Engine checkout inside Server):
 ```bash
 git clone https://github.com/mariadb-corporation/mariadb-columnstore-server.git
 cd mariadb-columnstore-server